cs161-staff/course-site-template/README.md

 **Add a new column for something else? (harder)** (e.g. adding both a Labs and a Vitamins column)
+> [!CAUTION]
-- Warning: You should be manually validating WCAG AA accessibility of your new code.
+> You should be manually validating WCAG AA accessibility of your new code.
 If you're not sure how to do these steps, try the easier approach above.

+> [!WARNING]
-- Warning: Adding too many columns will make the table hard to read, especially on smaller screens (e.g. mobile).
+> Adding too many columns will make the table hard to read, especially on smaller screens (e.g. mobile).
 - In `_includes/syllabus.html`, add a new header near the top of the file.
 - In `_includes/syllabus.html`, below the headers, initialize new counters, e.g. `vitamin_index`, `vitamin_rowspan`, `vitamin_number`, `default_vitamin_number`.
 - In `_includes/syllabus.html`, the second half of the file has mostly-identical codeblocks for rendering each column (e.g. look for "Render the homework column.").
 Copy-paste this codeblock for the new column in the appropriate place (e.g. if your column is between Homework and Project, then your new codeblock should be between the homework-rendering and project-rendering codeblocks).